 Work-to-Live vs. Live-to-Work

 One of the main ways we can see this difference in the way of life is with the funcionarios, the people who work for the government (civil servants applied to all levels of work).
 The people who fill these roles work in jobs from public administration to at the post office, including teachers, doctors, police officers, etc. To be able to get a job as a funcionario, it is necessary to study for an exam called oposiciones.
-People usually study for one to three years to become a funcionario because not only is it hard to pass, but you also have to do well enough to get selected for a job, competing with others who take the same exam.
-(Now you are probably thinking that I have gone off on a tangent, explaining something that has nothing to do with the work-to-live philosophy, but bear with me a little while longer.)
+People usually study for one to three years or more to become a funcionario because not only is it hard to pass, but you also have to do well enough to get selected for a job, competing with others who take the same exam.
+(Now you are probably thinking that we have gone off on a tangent, explaining something that has nothing to do with the work-to-live philosophy, but bear with us a little while longer.)

-It is the dream of most Spanish young people to become funcionarios, despite the horrible oposiciones.
+It is the dream of many Spanish young people to become funcionarios, despite the horrible oposiciones.
 Why?
 Because once you have a job working for the government they cannot fire you unless something really traumatic happens.
 That’s right, not only will you have a government salary and access to private insurance (two other pluses), you will have a job for life!
 This means that many people work or would like to work in these positions, even if they are not passionate about the job.
 They work-to-live and they don’t have to go above and beyond their tasks in order to maintain their position.

 What do you think?
 Would you choose a work-to-live culture over what you have back home?